tuvus/MergeSortThreads/README.md

 ### Space Complexity: MergeSortLessAlocc
 Space complexity is the highest amount of storage the algorithm takes at any time during its operation.

-The first question someone might raise about the space efficiency of mergesort is if all the extra arrays are required.
+The first question someone might raise about the space efficiency of Mergesort is if all the extra arrays are required.
-The basic mergesort uses a space efficiency of O(n), that is a lot of space being taken up.
+The basic Mergesort uses a space efficiency of O(n), that is a lot of space being taken up.
 Not to mention the extra values being copied from array to array.
 My initial approach to this problem was to replace the creation of multiple of different lengths to a few arrays using upper and lower indices.

 ---
 #### Can we contain the space used to the original array?
-Taking a first look at how mergesort method is usually set up makes it seem unnecessary to create any additional arrays.
+Taking a first look at how Mergesort method is usually set up makes it seem unnecessary to create any additional arrays.
 We could section off the array and sort each section with the one next to it.
 This would take a space complexity of O(1).

-However, a problem occurs in the mergesort method which is merging the two sections of the array together.
+However, a problem occurs in the Mergesort method which is merging the two sections of the array together.
 Both sections of the array will need to be sorted into the same space that they are currently in.
-Meaning the mergesort method will have to process into a different array.
+Meaning the Mergesort method will have to process into a different array.

 ---
 #### Can we contain the space used to the original array and a copy?
-The next best thing is to have a copy of the array to store the mergesort method results in.
+The next best thing is to have a copy of the array to store the Mergesort method results in.
 Then we would have a space complexity of 2, or O(1)

 This works by alternating passing the copy and the output array in the mergeSortRec method.
-The copy array provides the mergesort method the space to sort from without having to do any extra copying.
+The copy array provides the Mergesort method the space to sort from without having to do any extra copying.

 ---
 #### Space efficiency conclusion
-By using an output array and a copy array with indices rather than creating new arrays the mergesort algorithm doesn't have to allocate as much space as before.
+By using an output array and a copy array with indices rather than creating new arrays the Mergesort algorithm doesn't have to allocate as much space as before.
 The algorithm now requires the space of only twice the value of n or O(1).

-Results:
+Results with sorting 500,000 integers:
-* The mergeSortLessAlloc algorithm takes anywhere from 95.9184720835% to 86.4908427325% as long as the original mergesort.
+* The mergeSortLessAlloc algorithm takes anywhere from 87.44% to 86.41% as long as the original Mergesort.

 ---
 ### Time Complexity: MergeSortThreads, MergeSortThreadsDivide
-mergesort, unlike some other sorting algorithms partitions its array into smaller pieces.
+Mergesort, unlike some other sorting algorithms partitions its array into smaller pieces.
 Hence, why it uses O(nLogn) for its time complexity.
 This means that it would be relatively simple to use multithreading to speed up the algorithm.
 After approaching the task the first question comes up on how to initially partition the array to each thread.